-Partners of a limited liability partnership should be aware that inter se contribution agreements may erode part or all of the effects of the liability shield.
+Partners of a limited liability partnership should exercise great care in eroding part or all of the effects of the shield through internal contribution agreements established after the filing.
 For example, Section 807(f) provides that an assignee for the benefit of creditors of a partnership or a partner may enforce a partner's obligation to contribute to the partnership.
+Once created, unlimited partner contribution obligations established in the partnership agreement are difficult if not impossible to negate.
 The ultimate effect of such contribution obligations may make each partner jointly and severally liable for all partnership obligations - even those incurred while the partnership is a limited liability partnership.

 The connection between partner status and personal liability for partnership obligations is severed only with respect to obligations that are incurred while the partnership is a limited liability partnership.
 Partnership obligations that are incurred before a partnership becomes a limited liability partnership or that are incurred after limited liability partnership status is revoked or canceled are treated as obligations of an ordinary partnership.
 See Sections 1001 (filing), 1003 (revocation) and 1006 (cancellation).
-Obligations incurred by a partnership during the period when its statement of qualification is administratively will nevertheless be considered as incurred by a limited liability partnership provided the partnership's status as such is reinstated within two years under Section 1003(e).
-See Section 1003(f).

-For the limited purpose of determining when a partnership obligation relating to a contract claim is incurred, the reasonable expectations of creditors and the partners are paramount.
+For the limited purpose of determining when a partnership obligation relating to a contract claim is incurred, the reasonable expectations of creditors and the partnership are paramount.
 Therefore, partnership obligations under or relating to a note, contract, or other agreement generally are incurred when the note, contract, or other agreement is made.
 Also, an amendment, modification, extension, or renewal of a note, contract, or other agreement should not affect or otherwise reset the time at which a partnership obligation under or relating to that note, contract, or other agreement is incurred, even as to a claim that relates to the subject matter of the amendment, modification, extension, or renewal.
 A note, contract, or other agreement may expressly modify these rules and fix the time a partnership obligation is incurred thereunder.